pratyush240898/HackerRank/README.md

-# HackerRank
+# HackerRank|Python
-Solutions to HackerRank Problems of different domains
+Solutions to HackerRank Problems of Python domain